rtCamp/Frappe-Manager/docs/getting-started/installation.md

 fm migrate all
 ```

-Do not skip a step: `fm migrate` refuses to run while the global services & configuration are behind, and every other bench command refuses to run against a bench that is behind the installed fm.
-See [Migrations](../reference/migrations.md) for what each command does and how its backups and rollback work.
+Do not skip a step. `fm migrate` refuses to run while the shared services and configuration are behind, and every other bench command refuses to run against a bench that is behind the installed fm.
+[Migrations](../reference/migrations.md) covers what each command does and how its backups and rollback work.

-## Next steps

-- [Quick Start](quick-start.md): create your first bench.
-- [Concepts](../concepts/index.md): five minutes on the mental model.